Sarmad426/Python/README.md

-# Python Roadmap
+# Python

-Python is a high-level programming language.
+Python is a high-level interpreted programming language.
 Its vast ecosystem of libraries and frameworks supports a wide range of applications, from web development and automation to data science, artificial intelligence, and machine learning.

 Python's demand has surged due to its pivotal role in emerging technologies like AI, big data, and cloud computing.